 Arbitration has the main advantage of being confidential.
 Disputes between franchisors and franchisees do not become a matter of public record as would be the case with litigation in the judicial system.
-In addition, arbitration gives the parties a level of control which they may not otherwise have over some aspects of the dispute, such as choice of venue and forum and the selection of an arbitrator with expertise in franchise issues or the relevant technical
+In addition, arbitration gives the parties a level of control that they may not otherwise have over some aspects of the dispute, such as choice of venue and forum and the selection of an arbitrator with expertise in franchise issues or the relevant technical or specialised fields.
+Arbitration agreements are final, reliable and not open to appeal; Canadian courts have generally refrained from intervening in such decisions.
+Finally, arbitration tends to be faster and cheaper than litigation, at least in theory.